 There are a gazillion excellent articles and treatises on the meaning of leadership.
 Many if not most of them are valid – it’s a concept that’s inherently contextual.
 I’m focusing on the other word.
 The key to this message is habit.

-A habit knows no boundaries.
 You exercise the habit of leadership in school, in your family, with friends, at work, in your community.
 It means that when something needs doing or when you perceive an opportunity for positive impact, you shift into gear to make it happen – even if it’s hard, even if it’s not your designated role, even if you’re not sure exactly how you’ll do it.
 Simply, it’s what you do.

-Because it’s action oriented, not title or ego oriented, the habit of leadership, ironically, may sometimes seem invisible, a hidden force.
+Because it’s action oriented and not title or ego oriented, the habit of leadership, ironically, may sometimes seem invisible, a hidden force.
 Routine and regular.
 Example: your friends, tired after a long day of canoeing on the Delaware River, squabble about where to go for dinner.
 You gently draw the group’s focus to the two most feasible options, proposed by two different members of the group; everyone starts to feel enthusiastic again.
 They may not consciously recognize your leadership; in fact, the person who proposed the “winning” idea might feel like the leader!
 (More irony: real leadership often allows others to feel like the top dog.)
 Of course, the opposite is also true sometimes: your leadership habit may require you to visibly assert an opposing vision or emphatically convince people to join you in taking a risk.

 While this quality is something HBS explicitly seeks, any b-school adcom will value it – after all, someone with “leadership experience” isn’t necessarily a leader fundamentally, but someone with the “habit of leadership” is.
 All b-schools want leaders.

-Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
+Work with an experienced admissions consultant who will guide you as you mine your experiences and then craft an application that demonstrates the habit of leadership that HBS is seeking.Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!